-The only dependency the noise source has is a high-resolution timer either provided by the underlying hardware or maintained by the Jitter RNG internally which does not change depending on the environmental conditions.
+The only dependency the noise source has is a high-resolution timer which does not change depending on the environmental conditions.

 This document explains the architectural security boundary.

 The boundary of the implementation is the source code files provided as part of the software delivery.
 This source code contains API calls which are to be used by entities using the Jitter RNG.